The Integral Safety Concept from Mercedes-Benz divides vehicle safety into four phases:

 Equipment availability depends on the engine and configuration selected.
 You will find details in the equipment information for each model.

-Cars from Mercedes-Benz have a host of safety systems to prevent accidents.
-Should the worst come to the worst, however, a number of occupant safety measures are activated.
-They include protection for the vehicle occupants as well as for other road users.
+Cars from Mercedes-Benz have a large number of safety systems to prevent accidents.
+Should the worst come to the worst, however, protective measures can come into play.
+These include measures to protect both the vehicle occupants and other road users.

 To reduce consequential damage after an accident and support the work of the rescue services, a number of different actions are initiated, depending on the type and severity of the impact registered by the system: